 If your teeth just require mild correction, for instance, you may be able to use Invisalign Express which costs less than Invisalign Full.

-Costs in the US
+Clear braces costs in the US

 Ask your dentist if they offer an interest-free payment plan to help you spread the cost of your treatment.

-Caring for your teeth with braces
+Caring for your clear teeth braces

 If you opt for clear fixed braces you’ll need to take some extra precautions while you’re wearing them.